What Psychologists Cannot Say

 Will I ever get a license?
 I may. if for no other reason than to seek out controversy so it gets revoked.
 That’s great marketing.
 It would bring attention to the ludicrous nature of the license a la a piece of Ai Weiwei performance art.

-Perhaps that’s what the field of psychology, like any tyranny, needs more than anything—an artist instead of a psychologist, someone to hold up a mirror to reveal what it has become.
+Perhaps what the field of psychology, like any tyranny, needs more than anything—an artist instead of a psychologist, someone to hold up a mirror to reveal what it has become.